Senparos/webScraper/README.md

     9. select "create new secret key"
     10. name the key using the box provided and select "Create secret key"
     11. open the file "apiKey.txt" found in the root of the project and replace the "KEY_PLACEHOLDER" with your API key
+    12. (optional) open "text_to_html.py" and change the "NUM_ARTICLES" constant to reflect the amount of articles that will be scraped

 ## Using the program